-Beans & Cream is a popular cafe to many Westies.
+Beans & Cream is a popular cafe for many Westies.
 Their waffles and gelatos alone attract diners to order for the flavours they love.
 Also, the shop serves quality artisan ice cream.
 In addition, all their ingredients are naturally wholesome.
 It is far from the typically mass-produced variations.

 What sets Beans & Cream apart is that every scoop is incredibly affordable.
 All thanks to its very heartland location.
 In addition, the flavour selection is typically on the safe side.
 But still, they offer arrays of classics like Thai Milk Tea, Matcha, and Earl Grey.
 So savour a single scoop at a low cost.
 Or pay a few more to upgrade it to premium flavours.

 Furthermore, the cafe is famous for its Waffle and Ice Cream.
 It’s amazingly satisfying during hot weather.
-Plus, it is way cheaper than other ice cream shops that charge more.
+Plus, it is cheaper than other ice cream shops that charge more.

 Savour a yummy cold treat at 347 Bukit Batok Street 34, #01-260, Singapore, 650347.